Studentofcodeinstitute/charity-foundation/README.md

 ## First page and viewport for different devices.

 ### The main structure is based on inspirational espressiones.
-It is formed by three section; on the top there are three icon bar to navigate each section and scrolling bar to navigate.
+It is small website, formed by four section; on the top there are three icons bar to navigate each section and scrolling bar to navigate.

 ![alt text](assets/images/screenshot_of_full_page.png)